vitabaks/docs/docs/deployment/your-own-machines.md

   --output ./inventory
 ```

-Specify private IP addresses (not hostnames) and appropriate connection settings for your environment, such as ansible_user, ansible_ssh_pass, or ansible_ssh_private_key_file.
+Specify IP addresses and appropriate connection settings for your environment, such as ansible_user, ansible_ssh_pass, or ansible_ssh_private_key_file.

 ```
 nano ./inventory